 Buildings and ownership

 The program works on a one application per building process.
 Eligible organizations must submit separate applications for each suitable building.
+You may not lease space on a building for the sole purpose of participating in the program.

 You do not have to own your building to participate in the program; however, you will need to consult the building’s owner and obtain written permission.
 The building’s owner should be aware of the size, timing, funding model and construction impact of the project.
 You will need to agree on what will happen to the installation if your organization moves to a new building.